project-oak/rust-verification-tools/docs/using-ffi.md

+---
+layout: page
-# Using Rust's foreign function interface
+title: "Using Rust's foreign function interface"
+permalink: /using-ffi/
+---

 _[Note:
 You should not need any of the information in this note to